-Part List of Courses Credit No. of
+Part List of Courses Credit

-Hours

-Part-3 Core Courses including Project / Elective & LAB 18 28
+Part-3 Core Courses including Project / Elective & LAB 18

-Part-4 Professional Competency Skill 2 2
+Part-4 Professional Competency Skill 2

-Part - 5 Extension Activities 1 ı
+Part - 5 Extension Activities 1

-22 30
+22

 13. Ranking

 Students who pass all the examinations prescribed for the programme in the First Appearance alone are eligible for Ranking, provided in the case of candidates who pass all the examinations prescribed for the program with a break in the First Appearance due to shortage of attendance, but his conduct has been satisfactory are also eligible for Classification.
 The marks obtained in Improvement Examinations will not be taken into consideration for Ranking.